devareus/Eclectic-Token-Sniper/README.md

 - ApeSwap
 - Biswap
 - BakerySwap
+- Traderjoexyz

-The Honeypot Check functionality is available for the Binance Smart Chain (mainnet and testnet) and Polygon.
+The Honeypot Check functionality is available for the Binance Smart Chain (mainnet and testnet), Polygon, Fantom and Avalanche.

+The Safe-buy functionality is available for the Binance Smart Chain (mainnet and testnet), Polygon and Fantom.

 I can add support for others on request.
-Get in touch!
+Send me (0xa9f5B4Fd93ddA4eb247CC1cC726a6602a2Ce7F00) enough native tokens of the corresponding blockchain so I can deploy the contracts and get in touch!

 ## Main features